TREASURY NOW ACCEPTING SUBMISSIONS (as of 5/10/2021)

 - Tribal governments

 - Metropolitan cities

-All Federal financial assistance recipients must have a Data Universal Numbering System (DUNS) number and an active registration with the System for Award Management (SAM) database at SAM.gov.
-As a result, all eligible entities receiving direct payment from Treasury under the State and Local Fiscal Recovery Funds will need a DUNS number and an active SAM registration to receive payment.
-The DUNS and SAM registration process may take several business days to complete.
+All federal financial assistance recipients must have a Unique Entity Identifier (UEI) number and an active registration with the System of Award Management (SAM) database at SAM.gov.
+As a result, all eligible entities receiving direct payment from Treasury under the State and Local Fiscal Recovery Funds will need a UEI and an active SAM registration to receive payment.
+The UEI and SAM registration process may take several business days to complete.
 Therefore, Treasury recommends that eligible entities begin those registration processes if they have not already completed them.

 As soon as possible, these governments should take the steps below.

 - Ensure the entity has a valid UEI number.
 On April 4, 2022, the unique entity identifier used across the federal government changed from the DUNS number to the Unique Entity ID.
 The Unique Entity Identifier (UEI) is a 12-character alphanumeric ID assigned to an entity by SAM.gov.
 Entity registration, searching, and data entry in SAM.gov now require use of the new Unique Entity ID.

 - Ensure the entity has an active SAM registration.
 SAM is the official government-wide database to register with in order to do business with the U.S. government.
 All Federal financial assistance recipients must register on SAM.gov and renew their SAM registration annually to maintain an active status to be eligible to receive Federal financial assistance.
 There is no charge to register or maintain your entity SAM registration.

 - If an entity does not have an active SAM registration, please visit, SAM.gov to begin the entity registration or renewal process.
 Please note that SAM registration can take up to three weeks; delay in registering in SAM could impact timely payment of funds.